Plc_2589-9929_2023_005_001_covr

 AbstractAuthor's information

 Climate Citizens’ Assemblies (CCAs) have become a valuable tool for directly involving citizens in addressing the pressing challenges posed by the climate crisis.
 Central to their legitimacy is their capacity to engage a broad audience with the complexities of participatory and environmental politics.
-In this respect, the media plays a crucial role in in influencing whether and how CCAs are portrayed.
+In this respect, the media plays a crucial role in influencing whether and how CCAs are portrayed.
 Recognizing a lack of research connecting media and (C)CAs, this study aims to advance the research agenda through a case study of the Luxembourgish Klima Biergerrot (KBR).
-Through an analysis of 120 media pieces, we aim to better understand which factors influence both the volume and framing of a CCA in media discourse, through a case study of the Luxembourgish Klima-Biergerrot (KBR).
-Our findings suggest are three-fold.
+Analysing 120 media pieces, we aim to better understand which factors influence both the volume and framing of a CCA in media discourse.
+Our findings are three-fold.
 First, coverage tends to be more extensive and positive when the media focuses on the CCA’s outcomes rather than procedural aspects.
-Second, media outletswith left-leaning ideologies tend to provide more extensive coverage but frame the CCA more negatively compared to right-leaning counterparts.
-Third, while the gender of journalists does not affect the extent of the coverage, if influences the framing: women journalists tend to present CCAs more positively.
+Second, media outlets with left-leaning ideologies tend to provide more extensive coverage but frame the CCA more negatively compared to right-leaning counterparts.
+Third, while the gender of journalists does not affect the extent of the coverage, it influences the framing: women journalists tend to present CCAs more positively.
 This research underscores the role of the media in communicating CCAs and climate action.

 Emilien Paulis